tylertitsworth/5th-age-srd/Classes/Necromancer.md

 **Attack:** Intelligence + Level vs. PD

-**Hit:** 6d6 + Intelligence negative energy damage, and you heal hit points equal to half the amount of damage dealt.
+**Hit:** 6d6 + Intelligence necrotic damage, and you heal hit points equal to half the amount of damage dealt.
 If the target has 100 hp or less after taking damage, you control the target on its next turn.
 If you give the target a suicidal command, it can immediately save against the effect.

 **Miss:** Necrotic damage equal to your level